Radical1377/CSI-2132_GRP-22_HOTEL-PROJ/README.md

 # CSI-2132_GRP-22_HOTEL-PROJ
-Hotel database project for CSI 2132, WInter 2021.
+Hotel database project for CSI 2132, Winter 2021.
+Our application will have a GUI interface written in swing.